The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Introduction

 \FloatBarrier

 \FloatBarrier

-However, replacing the traded-futures forward with a synthetic forward constructed from the spot index, the OIS curve, and dividend information produces a strikingly different picture.
-Figure~\ref{fig:CP_resid_synth} shows that even when quoted residuals remain small, systematic residual structure emerges on a carry basis.
+This clean benchmark also sharpens the puzzle.
+The absence of a visible price-space residual does not imply that enforcing parity is costless.
+When option-implied discount factors are extracted from the option cross-section and compared with an OIS benchmark, a different object becomes visible.
+Figure~\ref{fig:CP_resid_synth} shows that even when futures-based residuals remain small, a systematic residual structure appears on a carry basis.

 \FloatBarrier

 \FloatBarrier